 If someone types in or clicks on a link for a URL of a web page that DOES exist on your site but they get a 404 Not Found error page, there may be a problem with your permalinks.

-If the 404 Not Found error is being caused by incorrect permalink settings, see the tutorial below to learn how to fix the error:
+If the 404 Not Found error is being caused by incorrect permalink settings, see this tutorial on how to fix the problem:

 Fix Link Redirection Issues

 If the 404 error is caused by a web page URL not being updated after being edited or moved to a different location, see these tutorials on how to fix the issue:

 If the .htaccess file has been deleted or is missing from your server, you can easily recreate it without touching any code or even without accessing your server.